thatslifex/AzerothCoreManager/README.md

 I am a beginner in **C#** and **WPF**, and I wanted to combine two things I enjoy:
 managing an AzerothCore server and creating graphical user interfaces.

 Because this is an ongoing learning project, the application may have some rough edges.
 But I will try to improve it over time!

-I am continuously learning and improving this tool, so feedback is very welcome!
-Suggestions on how to structure the application, improve functionality, or tackle bigger challenges are highly appreciated.
+Feedback and suggestions on how to structure the application, improve functionality, or tackle bigger challenges are highly appreciated.

 ---